(How to) Consolidate GVCFs for joint calling with GenotypeGVCFs

 CombineGVCFs if you experience issues that we are unable to help you solve (ask us for help in the forum!).

 GenomicsDBImport in practice

-GenomicsDBImport tool takes in one or more single-sample GVCFs and imports data over a single interval, and outputs a directory containing a GenomicsDB datastore with combined multi-sample data.
+GenomicsDBImport tool takes in one or more single-sample GVCFs and imports data over at least one genomics interval (this feature is available in v188.8.131.52 and later and stable in v184.108.40.206 and later), and outputs a directory containing a GenomicsDB datastore with combined multi-sample data.

 GenotypeGVCFs can then read from the created GenomicsDB directly and output the final multi-sample VCF.

 So if you have a trio of GVCFs your